bryanteh828/stock-market-monitoring-project/Readme.txt

 multiple scripts >>
 	>> Track watchlist - script 1a-b, 2a-b, 4a-d *sequence in batch-script.py (4d)
 	>> Track portfolio - script 1a-b, 2a-b, 3a-c *sequence in batch-script.py (3c)
-	>> Track a list of Stocks (not necessarily stocks you have bought) - script 3a.

 single script >>
 	>> Pull a stock's price - script 2a